markvictor/harvest-moon-weather-calculator/README.md

 - [ ] Make crop separator / border change length based on how much water a crop has received for a given stage (and add a "sun" border that changes based on sun points)
 - [ ] Create a visual grid where you can "place" crops instead of simply adding them to a list in order, allowing you to match where they are planted in-game: e.g., a 6x6 grid and you can choose to put Turnips in row 6, column 1 and Potatoes in row 1, column 6, etc.
 - [ ] Add animation when pressing buttons: water sprinkle or sunshine or snow flurries, etc.
+- [ ] Allow "equipping" yellow wonderfuls to make the "Water" button add more water with each press (yellow wonderuls make your watering can more "powerful" and apply more water points with each watering can usage)

 ## Technologies

 This Harvest Moon calculator is built with HTML, SCSS, and JavaScript.
 It uses webpack for module bundling and SCSS-to-CSS compiling and minifying.
 Weather and crop images, as well as values for crop growth stages, were taken from [Fogu.com](https://fogu.com/hm8/basics/weather.php) (the most useful Harvest Moon / Story of Seasons site on the web, in my huge-fan opinion).
 The font is "Chango" from [Google Fonts](https://fonts.google.com/specimen/Chango).

+I intend to use this app primarily on my phone (while playing Sunshine Islands), so it's designed mobile-first with CSS Grid.
+The desktop version is slightly more spread out but not really optimized for larger screen viewing.